-- 6.1.1 There were two tasks undertaken in the Design Workshop 2.
-Task 1 involved each group having 10 photos and each of the photos needed to be placed in order of preference.
-This task looked into what is liked and disliked in Ilminster. - 6.1.2 Task 2 looked into layout and densities in Ilminster.
+6.1.1 There were two tasks undertaken in the Design Workshop Two.

+6.1.2 Task 1 involved each group having 10 photos and each of the photos needed to be placed in order of preference.
+This task looked into what is liked and disliked in Ilminster.

+6.1.3 Task 2 looked into layout and densities in Ilminster.
 The task sought to highlight the appearance of the various densities in the town.
-This was achieved by testing 4 case studies found in Ilminster within a table.
+This was achieved by testing four case studies found in Ilminster within a table.
 The table sought to highlight the different design features and their preferences for each site.

-6.3 Task One
+6.3 Task 1

-- 6.3.1 Group 1 identified a number of historic buildings at the top of their list.
-An attractive shop front of a florists within the centre of Ilminster at no. 8 East St. as well as the market house which is an iconic listed structure in the centre of town, 33a East St which is an historic shopfront and the Balti House on Ditton Street in Ilminster which is a former shirt factory.
+6.3.1 Group 1 identified a number of historic buildings at the top of their list.
+An attractive shop front of a florists within the centre of Ilminster at 8 East Street, as well as the Market House which is an iconic listed structure in the centre of town, 33a East Street which is an historic shop front and the Balti House on Ditton Street in Ilminster which is a former shirt factory.
 These historic buildings are then followed by the George Maker Court which is a modern higher density gated scheme with communal areas.
-Drucers barber shop follows this which is a single storey historic structure in the conservation area.
+Drucers barber shop follows this which is a single storey historic structure in the Conservation Area.
 These are followed by late 20th/Early 21st Century family homes and flats.
-In the last 3 places are the youth centre which is a mid century building and mid century housing estate.
-Last place has been given to lle Court which is considered to be an eyesore in the town and looks like a 'prison'. - 6.3.2 Group 2 identified The Minster, 27 East Street which is a Georgian property in the conservation area, 33a East Street, and The George which are all properties in the historic core.
+In the last three places are the youth centre which is a mid-century building and midcentury housing estate.
+Last place has been given to Ile Court which is considered to be an eyesore in the town and looks like a "prison".

+6.3.2 Group 2 identified The Minster, 27 East Street which is a Georgian property in the conservation area, 33a East Street, and The George which are all properties in the historic core.
 They further identified The Carpet Shed which is a historic industrial building near to the old train station on Station Road.
-Following this the Natwest bank which is a historic building in the centre within the Conservation Area.
-Following this properties on Winterhay lane were thought quite highly of followed by the family homes on Canal Way.
-The Daido site which is an unattractive industrial building
+Following this the Natwest bank which is an historic building in the centre within the Conservation Area.
+Following this properties on Winterhay Lane were thought quite highly of followed by the family homes on Canal Way.
+The Daido site which is an unattractive industrial building scored slightly better than the mid-century terraces.
+However, in last place was the Texaco garage.

-- scored slightly better than the mid century terraces however in last place was the Texaco garage. - 6.3.3 Group 3 identified The Market House, The Arts Centre, and, a Georgian building in the historic core.
-As well as this they identified the old station which is now a pet shop and a Victorian villa B & B on Station Road.
-Properties at Greendale were considered attractive next then the new development on Shudrick Lane Following this was a historic but dilapidated garage with flat above.
+6.3.3 Group 3 identified The Market House, The Arts Centre and a Georgian building in the historic core.
+As well as this they identified the old station which is now a pet shop and a Victorian villa B&B on Station Road.
+Properties at Greendale were considered attractive next then the new development on Shudrick Lane Following this was an historic but dilapidated garage with flat above.
 In second to last place was a modern development with flat above.
-In last place was a park home development. - 6.3.4 In conclusion properties that scored highly were historic buildings in the core this was based on design, layout and general atmosphere reflecting the character of Ilminster.
-Following this the mid century and late century family homes were considered to be important but it was felt that some schemes worked better than others although none were thought of overly highly.
+In last place was a park home development.

+6.3.4 In conclusion, properties that scored highly were historic buildings in the core this was based on design, layout and general atmosphere reflecting the character of Ilminster.
+Following this the mid-century and late-century family homes were considered to be important but it was felt that some schemes worked better than others although none were thought of overly highly.
 In last place were modern industrial buildings and park homes which have not had any thought put into the design and are purely functional and lacking in planting.
 Also scored badly were featureless buildings that did not reflect the historic character and did not provide nice family living accommodation.